LawanGoud/Python-/README.md

 ## Skipping Letters

 You're given a word and an index position of a character.
 You need to write a program that prints the given word without the character at the given index.

+## Simple Square - 4

+Write a program that prints a simple square using the hashes (#).